-Position and Direction Data Types [Optional]
+Geometric Data Types [Optional]

 Overview

-This subsection defines MPS Position and Direction data types and support types required in the definition of pointing constraints.
+This subsection defines MPS Geometric data types and support types required in the definition of pointing constraints.
 These are consistent with those used within CCSDS Navigation data format Recommended Standards, and specifically the Pointing Request Message (PRM) (reference [10]), but for MPS, to enable use of the MO Framework, they are defined explicitly in terms of MAL Attributes.

-MPS Position and Direction data types are only required in the context of the following MPS data structures:
+Geometric data types are only required in the context of the following MPS data structures:

 Geometric Constraints (see 4.6.6.4);

-Triggers of type PositionTrigger and DirectionTrigger (see 4.6.8);
+Triggers of type PositionTrigger, DirectionTrigger and AngleTrigger (see 4.6.8);

-Repetitions of type PositionRepetition and DirectionRepetition (see 4.6.9).
+Location Repetitions, Pointing Repetitions and type AngleRepetition (see 4.6.9).

-As all of these are considered optional elements of the MPS information model, MPS Position and Direction data types are themselves optional.
+As all of these data types are considered optional elements of the MPS information model, MPS Geometric data types are themselves optional.

 Position Data Types